Ira11111/FlexCRM/README.md

 # FlexCRM
-Super mega happy flex CRM system
+Super mega happy flex CRM system with django and with no react(maybe)